 At times, it is heated, and other times, poignant.

 There’s no denying that it’s been an active conversation, with many voices.
 Since the #FirstTimeIWasCalled project started, there have been thousands of tweets using the hashtag.
 On Facebook and YouTube, the stories and videos have been read and watched thousands of times.

 While not all the reaction can be called positive, Farah Nasser and Erica Vella, the project’s leaders, have received scores of heartfelt messages from Canadians sharing their own first experiences with discrimination.

 Watch below to hear them describe the response so far:

-On TV and radio shows across the country this week, the conversation has continued.
+On TV and radio shows across the country, the conversation has continued.